usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 Reporting can be parsimonious - no need to be exhaustive.

 At the same time, errors anywhere are of interest (see 'no need to quit').
 Some amount of redundancy is okay if not too noisy.

+### Theoretical considerations

+This is a very different model of validation from what is usually (yet) practiced over data sets in exchange, even XML data except in some specialized circumstances.
+In considering the strengths, weaknesses and feature set of the tool, it may help to keep these differences in mind.
+What may be interesting is that this model - here called the <q>pull</q> model of validation - while very different from the usual historic model (<q>push</q>), is also very complimentary to it.
+A mature and capable system can have uses for both models in combination.

+Setting aside the question of what is the pull model and why called <q>pull</q> - this is *somewhat* analogous to push and pull parsing, two different techniques for building interpreters for character streams aka text processing - suffice it to say here that one aspect of pull is that conceptually, the data set under examination has already been parsed and is already available for inspection.
+This is not paradoxical if the 'push' model is also in place.
+Fortunately, the syntactic rules of XML well-formedness are sufficiently well-defined that this is feasible in reality.

+So in the field we work first by determining that an artifact purportedly and apparently XML is in fact XML - which we do, typically, with a neutral parse or 'well-formedness check'.
+(Indeed every day XML tools are doing this for their operators without their direct awareness.)
+While a low threshhold for interpretability - XML syntax assures nothing about an artifact other than its *potential* use *as XML* - which is to say, it is not zero.
+Based on that discovery alone,

+Traditional push-based validation such as XSD validation is defined in such a way that it can be conducted as a document is parsed for the first time - that is, without reference to any prior representation of anything in the document after the parser position.
+While powerful and enabling - helping to manage, among other things, the complexity of memory requirements for the parse relative to document size - this comes at a steep cost for expressibility.
+In particular, any rules we wish to assert over documents that requires or implies *random access* to document contents (both before and after the point under examination or enforcement), cannot be provided for without the fuller capabilities of a transformation language capable of querying, binding variables, caching and the rest.

+In contrast, a pull-based validation can express any rules at all over a document conceived of spatially, i.e. as a resource all of which is accessible from any point.

+Interestingly, this different perspective on the rule set leads to different strengths and weaknesses in deployment - strengths and weaknesses that being opposite from the currently most common approach, also complement it.

+[XSD, RNG, DTD are all 'push-based' validation - rules can be checked and enforced as a parse proceeds; Schematron being XSLT is 'pull' based]

 ## Interfaces - how to use